pixelstorm/git-flow/readme.md

 # git
 1. Install git in the custom theme directory
+2. Commit your theme development to PixelStorm beanstalk repo, excluding the node_modules folder
-1. (Optional) Checkout a local feature branch when working on a new feature and merge into master when you are done.
+3. (Optional) Checkout a local feature branch when working on a new feature and merge into master when you are done.
-1. Deploy your master branch through beanstalk
+4. Deploy your master branch through beanstalk